Does your child hate school? Do you think they might be faking abdominal migraines just to skip out of school?

-The family of triptan drugs and Valproic acid are proven to assist adults with pain reduction in abdominal migraine cases.
+If, in the rare case, the family of triptan drugs and Valproic acid are proven to assist adults with pain reduction in abdominal migraine.
 As both drugs have only some success, it might be trial and error before you find what works.
 Try to persevere with them, as any pain relief is good.

 Biofeedback devices work well with children, or should I say children work well with biofeedback therapy.

-I think learning coping skills with this long term condition is essential to maintaining greater health and well-being.
+I think learning coping skills with this long term condition is essential to maintaining greater health and well-being, (for both of you).